kalessil/phpinspectionsea/docs/types-compatibility.md

 [return value](http://php.net/manual/en/function.array-search.php#refsect1-function.array-search-returnvalues).
 Do you see how it is referenced again the issue with comparisons against loosely typed variables?

-## Generic objects

-The generic type `object` is too much of that: **Generic**.
-How do you get into more specificity from it?
-Take a look at the [pseudo types](http://php.net/manual/en/language.pseudo-types.php) documentation.

-Put yourself as user of an API which uses the `object` pseudo type as return types or parameter types.
-How do you know what is really being return or passed to method?
-Using `object` would be the same as saying any class instance can be returned.
-That's too general, users of your API (many times yourself after couple of months) will be forced to read the code and try to understand every part of it before using it.

-Take also into account that having a method which returns `object` (or `mixed` which is the same to this case) can indicate a code smell.
-Why is it needed to return/accept such a wide and "can be all" type?
-Is your method taking care of too much logic?
-Is your method doing more than one thing?
-Why does your method need it, instead of returning a specific data type?

 ## Parameter can be declared as array

 Reports if a callable parameter can be defined with the `array` type.
 Refactoring can affect class inheritance and